opencpes/json-data-format/opencpe-v1-documentation.md

 STRING an email address optional

 If the CPE is created and pre-assigned to someone (e.g. a CSA Chapter meeting creates CPEs for everyone who registered and signed in for the meeting) then this field would be used to identify the recipient, and since it is email to also aid in delivery of the CPE claim to the user.
+If the opencpe_recipient is filled out then the opencpe_searchable MUST be set to "private".

 This field would be blank if someone is making a CPE claim for people to use, for example a training class where a CPE claim is shown at the end via QR code with no opencpe_recipient set, allowing anyone with the QR code to claim it.